awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-environment-resources-elasticache.md

 # Example Snippets: ElastiCache<a name="customize-environment-resources-elasticache"></a>

-The following samples add an Amazon ElastiCache cluster to EC2\-Classic and EC2\-VPC \(both default and custom VPC\) platforms\.
+The following samples add an Amazon ElastiCache cluster to EC2\-Classic and EC2\-VPC \(both default and custom [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\)\) platforms\.
 For more information about these platforms and how you can determine which ones EC2 supports for your region and your AWS account, see [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html)\.
 Then refer to the section in this topic that applies to your platform\.
 + [EC2\-Classic Platforms](#customize-environment-resources-elasticache-classic)
 + [EC2\-VPC \(Default\)](#customize-environment-resources-elasticache-defaultvpc)
 + [EC2\-VPC \(Custom\)](#customize-environment-resources-elasticache-targetedvpc)